-Prerequisite: CIS 172 or permission of the instructor.
+Prerequisite: CIS 171 or permission of the instructor.

-An introduction to computer and BASIC language with emphasis on the concepts, writing and execution of computer programs.
+An introduction to computers & BASIC language with emphasis on the concepts, writing and execution of computer programs.
 Includes processing data and development of algorithms for computer problem solving.

 CIS 176\ Programming-RPG/4 Units